c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: Indeed, thank you.

 What I want to go to next, if I may, is the issue of transmission and how the scientific evidence and understanding evolved over the period of the pandemic.
 To do so, may I just firstly deal with the various routes of transmission.
-We see that there is fomite transmission, :outline:`airborne` transmission, sometimes known as :outline:`aerosol` transmission, and :outline:`droplet` transmission.
+We see that there is :outline:`fomite transmission`, :outline:`airborne` transmission, sometimes known as :outline:`aerosol` transmission, and :outline:`droplet` transmission.

 Now, for the assistance of all of us, if I can just run you through what each of those actually means.
-So fomite?
+So :outline:`fomite`?

-**Professor Catherine Noakes**: Okay, so fomite transmission refers to -- a fomite is an object, so it refers to transmission that would happen if, say, a surface or an object was contaminated, somebody touched that object with their hand and then they subsequently touched their mucus membrane, so their eyes, nose or mouth.
+**Professor Catherine Noakes**: Okay, so :outline:`fomite` transmission refers to -- a :outline:`fomite` is an object, so it refers to transmission that would happen if, say, a surface or an object was contaminated, somebody touched that object with their hand and then they subsequently touched their mucus membrane, so their eyes, nose or mouth.

 **Counsel Inquiry**: Okay.
 And :outline:`airborne`?